MaxwellMkondiwa/Mkondiwa/research/index.rst

 7. What do we know about (procured) input use in African agriculture (with Phil Pardey, Alison Joglekar,Connie Chan-Kang, Frikkie Liebenberg, Ian Luby, Senait Senay, Carlo Azzarri and Terry Hurley).

-8. Sufficient Statistics, Exact Hat Algebra, and Differential Approaches in Economics